Omar Cunningham: 2004 to present day: subsequent work

 Andy Kellman of IHeartRadio explained that while his 2003 release was "his commercial peak, Cunningham steadily built a solid and unwavering solo discography that appealed to grown fans of traditionally rooted R&B."

 In 2004, Cunningham released a self titled album, and in 2006 he released Worth The Wait.

 In 2008, Cunningham released the album Time Served.
-Bill Buckley, in his review for Soul and Jazz and Funk, gave it a 4 out of 5 and wrote that "Cunningham is one of a dying breed a committed, convincing Southern soul man who knows that his music must move forward without sacrificing the integrity of its roots."
+Bill Buckley, in his review for Soul and Jazz and Funk, gave it a four out of five and wrote that "Cunningham is one of a dying breed a committed, convincing Southern soul man who knows that his music must move forward without sacrificing the integrity of its roots."
 He compared him to Bobby Womack, R. Kelly, and Johnnie Taylor.
 He felt the standout tracks were "Could You Be", "Where Would I Be", "By My Side", "Check To Check", "The Beauty Shop" and "The Same Soap".
 Of the album as a whole he said "there are no duds on the set."

 In 2009, for his efforts in the music industry Cunningham won two Jackson Music Awards, 'International Vocalist of the Year' and 'Best Recording by a Single Artist' attributed to his song "The Beauty Shop".

 During this time Cunningham worked with singer Willie Clayton, providing songwriting services or vocals for Clayton's albums Love, Romance, & Respect (2009), I Am Rhythm & Blues (2012), and Heart and Soul (2015).
 One of the songs, on which he is credited as a writer, he made with Clayton, "We Both Grown", features a collaboration with Dave Hollister.
-This track peaked at number 84 on the Hot R&B/Hip-Hop Songs in 2010.
+This track peaked at No. 84 on the Hot R&B/Hip-Hop Songs in 2010.

-Moving forward Cunningham released the albums Growing Pains (2011), and Certified (2020).
-In June 2024, his Facebook account stated that he is currently working on his next release, Love … the Album.
+Cunningham released the albums Growing Pains (2011), and Certified (2020).
+In June 2024, his Facebook account stated that he is currently working on his next release, 'Love... the Album'.

 In 2024, Cunningham was officially recognized as a "Master Blues / R&B Artist" by the Alabama Blues Hall of Fame.